skip to main content

 Refuge area - a cozy reading corner in a living room.

-Credit: Bark Design (Photo by Christopher Frederick Jones)
+Credit: Bark Design – Ph: Christopher Frederick Jones

 13. mystery

-Humans are naturally drawn to exploration and find pleasure in spaces that alternate open views and shielded areas.
+Humans are naturally drawn to exploration and find pleasure in new discoveries.

 Read more about Mystery